AndiBrunner/logstash-buildpack/README.md

 ### Use Case "manual":

-> You don't want to use pre-defined templates and you deliver all Logtsash config files in the expected file structure as mentioned above.
-You are also responsible for the service bindings.
-You are still able to deliver additional plugins and certificates.
+> You don't want to use pre-defined templates and you deliver all Logtsash config files in the expected file structure as described later.
+You are still able to deliver additional plugins and certificates but you are responsible for the service bindings.

-#### Example 'manual' `Logstash` file:
+#### Example `manual Logstash` file:

 ```
 plugins: